Mark Moseley (actor): Personal life

 Moseley has four children, two of them are also in the entertainment industry.
 His daughter, Amanda Moseley, (whose professional name is Mandy Rain), was a cast member of the Nickelodeon series Star Camp, produced by host Nick Cannon, Quincy Jones, and Quincy Jones III.
 She went on to be one of the stars of Nick Cannon's girl group School Gyrls, a '360' project that included two TV movies, music, and merchandising- including a tween-aimed book series.
 She is now a successful songwriter, solo music artist, social media influencer, and a radio host and programmer at Dash Radio.
-His son, Matthew Moseley, most notably has appeared in multiple episodes of the MTV series Punk'd, on ABC TV's "Dancing With the Stars", on NBC TV's "The Voice", and three times as a special guest on Fox's So You Think You Can Dance?.
-Matthew Moseley hosts multiple talk shows, does a live dj show, and programs an all-gaming-talk station on Dash Radio.
+His son, Matthew Moseley, most notably has appeared in multiple episodes of the MTV series Punk'd, ABC's Dancing with the Stars, NBC's The Voice, and three times as a special guest on Fox's So You Think You Can Dance.
+Matthew Moseley hosts multiple talk shows, does a live DJ show, and programs an all-gaming-talk station on Dash Radio.